-Proof of authority is written authorization by the governing body (e.g., County Board of Supervisors, City Council, or Governing Board) granting authority for the Subrecipient/Official Designee (see Section 3.030) to enter into a Grant Subaward (and applicable Grant Subaward Amendments) with Cal OES.
-The authorization includes naming of an Official Designee (e.g., Executive Director, District Attorney, Police Chief) for the agency/organization who is granted permission to sign Grant Subaward documents on behalf of the Subrecipient.
+Subrecipients must certify they have written authority by the governing body (e.g., County Board of Supervisors, City Council, or Governing Board) granting authority for the Subrecipient/Official Designee (see Section 3.030) to enter into a specific Grant Subaward (indicated by Cal OES Program name and initial Grant Subaward performance period), and applicable Grant Subaward Amendments with Cal OES.
+The authorization includes naming of an Official Designee (e.g., Executive Director, District Attorney, Police Chief) to sign Grant Subaward documents on behalf of the Subrecipient.

-Written proof of authority includes one of the following: signed Board Resolution, approved Board Meeting minutes, or a letter signed by the Governing Board Chair.
+Written proof of authority includes one of the following: signed Board Resolution or approved Board Meeting minutes.